 HOW IS THE NVAA COMPLETED?

-The Fall 2022 NVAA will have two components: live training and asynchronous learning.
-The live training (dates above) will be online via Zoom Meeting.
+The Spring 2023 NVAA will be offered online via Zoom Meeting.
 In order to participate in the NVAA, each student must be able to access Zoom.
 Access to a camera and microphone are not required, but highly encouraged to increase participation and engagement.
 Auto-transcription is provided during the training.
-The asynchronous component requires students to view several pre-recorded presentations and complete a survey and quiz for each presentation on their own time.
-The asynchronous component must be completed by September 30th, 2022.

 WILL I RECEIVE A CERTIFICATE AFTER THE COURSE?